2amigos/.github/profile/README.md

 colleagues and employees have the opportunity to get deep fulfillment and sincere happiness.

 Today 2am. technologies is an organization of system architects, project managers, developers, and designers.
-We count more than sixty people distributed throughout the world and still bring dreams and ideas into real, practical applications with joy and playful hearts.
+We are a sizable group of people distributed throughout the world and still bring dreams and ideas into real, practical applications with joy and playful hearts.

 *At 2am. technologies, we understand that the most profound discoveries happen when the rest of the